MABelanger/jslib-html5-camera-photo/README.md

 ```

 #### Get the input video device infos
-the function return empty array [] if no input video device exist.
+The function return empty array [] if no input video device exist.
 In order to read the video devices, the browser need to start the camera with with `startCamera()` or `startCameraMaxResolution()` before calling the function `getInputVideoDeviceInfos()` it return a list of objects with the device info attributes of (kind, label, deviceId).
 ```js
 let inputVideoDeviceInfos = cameraPhoto.getInputVideoDeviceInfos();
 inputVideoDeviceInfos.forEach((inputVideoDeviceInfo) => {